Kangxiaoneuq/DeepCaller/README.md

   <img src="https://img.shields.io/badge/platform-linux-lightgrey" alt="Platform">
 </p>

-**DeepCaller** is a deep learning–based variant caller for the accurate detection of SNPs and small indels in polyploid genomes from short-read sequencing data.
+**DeepCaller** is a deep learning–based variant caller for the accurate detection of SNPs and small indels in polyploid genomes from short-read.
 It provides five pre-trained models for tetraploid and hexaploid crops and supports both speed-optimized and performance-optimized inference modes.
 A [Chinese tutorial](docs/README_zh.md) is also available.

 > **Note**: This repository accompanies a manuscript currently under review.
 Full use of the software is permitted upon publication.
 See [LICENSE](LICENSE) for details.